 How Installment Sales Work (Mechanics)

 Most installment sales involve seller financing.
 You transfer ownership now, while the buyer pays you over time via a promissory note.
+This arrangement is formalized through an installment agreement, which is a contract outlining the down payment, interest rate, and schedule for repayment of the remaining balance.

 A typical structure looks like: